| Ownership of real

 presumed to create a tenancy in common, unless a joint tenancy

 is expressly created in the conveyance.
 North Dakota Code �47-02-05.
-OHIO

 recognizes the following types of ownership: tenancy in common,